richreggio/elixir/README.md

 I wanted to try my hand at coding all 94 of the current Exercism exercises.

+All exercises that have a description have been completed.

 Exercism breaks the exercises down into 3 levels of difficulty:

 1. Easy - 58 Exercises